polkadot-fellows/RFCs/RFC-0001-Agile Coretime.md

 }
 ```

 This map functions essentially as a linked list.
 With one region's `end` field functioning as the next region's key's `begin` field.
-It is keyyed by the sale index in order to allow the following sale period's Coretime to be manipulated during the `LEADIN_PERIOD` prior to it becoming allocatable.
+It is keyed by the sale index in order to allow the following sale period's Coretime to be manipulated during the `LEADIN_PERIOD` prior to it becoming allocatable.

 An additional storage map is maintained to keep the "heads" of this linked list.
 It is called `NextRegion` and it maps `CoreIndex` to `Timeslice`, to indicate the earliest stored region of the given core.